-Sequential Twizzles will now be the requirement for Intermediate and Novice Free Dance with only one step allowed between the 1st and 2nd twizzles.
+Sequential Twizzles will now be the requirement for Intermediate and Novice Free Dance with only one step between the two required turns allowed.

 For all Solo Series Segments: Lip Synching will not be permitted and will be considered a choreographic deduction by the judging panel and referee.